GfSE/SpecIF/documentation/05_SpecIF_Web_API.md

 It is not part of the standard to define how these API keys are managed or generated.
 This is a task for the API implementer.

-The API key shall be send inside the HTTP request header, for example:
+The API key shall be sent inside the HTTP request header, for example:

 `X-API-KEY abcdef12345`